Brudeferden i Hardanger: Production and release

-The outdoor takes were shot in Aga and Lofthus in Ullensvang, and on Tokheim Farm outside Odda.
+The outdoor takes were shot in Aga and Lofthus in Ullensvang Municipality, and on Tokheim Farm outside Odda.
 The indoor takes were filmed at The Art Room in Thunes Mek.
 Verksted, Skøyen.

 The film premièred on 26 December 1926 at the Cirkus Verdensteater and Frogner Cinema Theatre, Oslo.

 Restoration

 The film only existed in one, severely damaged 35 mm copy, with extremely unstable pictures, as the copy had shrunk, with extensive damages and scratches in the emulsion.
 The film was scanned in 2048x1556 pixels, and a total of 113.000 frames were individually stored and repaired.
 The data files were stabilized, illuminated and repaired with the most advanced equipment.

 The copy that the Norwegian Film Institute had in its possession was an unedited version without titles.
 The Swedish title lists were found at The Swedish Film Classification Board in 1998.